Guide to Green Burial Services and Cemeteries in Ohio

 Green Funerals today – the shift from traditional funerals to cremation, to natural burial

 Traditional burial is not environmentally friendly.
-It involves chemicals, steel, and concrete being entombed in the earth, and embalming is unnatural and largely unnecessary.
+It involves entombing chemicals, steel, and concrete in the earth, and embalming is unnatural and largely unnecessary.

 It is NOT legally required in any state unless there is a public health concern.
 Even funeral home staff expose themselves to risk by working with these poisonous chemicals.

 Cremation seemed to offer a more sustainable alternative.
-Yet, cremation needs an energy source that sends emissions into the environment.
+Yet, cremation requires an energy source that emits pollutants into the environment.
 The average cremation uses as much gas as a 500-mile car journey.

 In addition, the emissions from burning synthetic materials, such as body implants and mercury dental fillings, contribute to air-borne mercury pollution.
-Gas prices are also on the rise, which is likely to mean that flame cremation will become more expensive in the coming years.
+Gas prices are also rising, likely making flame cremation more expensive in the coming years.

 This leads us to embrace the true ‘green’, sustainable, least-impact death care option—a simple, natural burial.